hzi-bifo/scelestial-paper-materials-devel/README.md

 After the description of the nodes of the tree, there is a part to represent the tree itself.
 For each edge there is a line consists of two endpoints of the edge followed by the length of the edge.

+### Moving all the samples to the leaf nodes
+Scelestial may assign samples to internal nodes.
+If the infered phylogeny is required to contain sample nodes as leaf nodes, the option `-no-internal-sample` could be used.
+With this option all the samples which are assigned to internal nodes are moved to new leaf nodes connected to their corresponding internal nodes.

+### Re-rooting the tree
+The option `-root root-index` specifies the root of the tree.
+Scelestial internally infers an unrooted tree.
+With this option Scelestial move the root-index sample to the root of the tree via changing direction of the edges.
+The root index which is given to this option as an argument is the zero-based index of the input sample (column of the input matrix).

+Note that if option `-no-internal-sample` is used in combination with option `-root root-index`, the root of the final tree would be parent of the sample root-index.

 ## Generating simulated data:
 The simulation is done by simulating an evolutionary tree.
 The tree starts with a node.
 The tree generation is done through some steps (number of steps is defined by --step parameter).
 At each step, a node from the evolutionary tree is selected and a child is added to it.
 Each node has a relative advantage.
 Nodes are selected based on their relative advantages.
 Advantage of a child is defined based on its parent advantage, it increases/decreases/remains as its parent with probabilities defined by parameters --aic/--adc/--akc after normalization (division by sum of these values).
 The amount of increment/decrement is defined by --ais and --ads parameters.